Shire of Broomehill–Tambellup: Amalgamation

 On 3 September 2007, the Local Government Advisory Board confirmed that the Shires of Broomehill and Tambellup were looking to merge.
 A proposal put forward by the Shire of Katanning to absorb Woodanilling, Broomehill and Tambellup was rejected by the other councils.
 A six-week public submission period was conducted in November and December 2007.

 On 8 February 2008, the two Shires held a combined special meeting and resolved to recommend to the Board, who had originally proposed a system without wards, that the new Shire have two wards—North Ward, with four councillors, representing Broomehill, and South Ward, with five councillors, representing Tambellup.
 The Minister accepted the proposal on 17 April 2008, and the Broomehill-Tambellup District Order 2008 was approved by the Governor in Council on 27 May 2008.

 The councillors of both local government authorities resigned at the end of June 2008, and elections for the new local government took place on 18 October 2008.

+Indigenous people

+The west of the Shire of Broomehill–Tambellup is located on the traditional land of the Kaniyang people of the Noongar nation, while the east of the shire is located on the traditional lands of the Koreng people, also of the Noongar nation.